 Don’t forget the forums

-If someone uses something, the chances are that there’s a special interest forum for it, either dedicated to that particular product or as part of a wider forum (such as flashlights or beauty products).
-No niche is too narrow for these kinds of forums, but you’ll probably need to spend some time searching to find something relevant.
+There are forums for all sorts of things, whether they're deciated to that product alone, or to a wider product category (such as flashlights or beauty products).
+No niche is too narrow for these kinds of forums, but you’ll probably need to spend some time searching to find anything useful.

-Many forums have a ‘sticky’ thread at the top of the list of messages to give answers to commonly asked questions, so make sure you read this before asking for help.
+Many forums have a ‘sticky’ thread at the top of the list of messages to give answers to commonly asked questions.
+Make sure you read this before asking for help.

 Even then, you run the risk of getting ‘RTFM’ in reply (short for ‘read the flipping manual’), so always make it clear in any message you post that a) you’ve lost the manual and b) you’ve already searched both the forum and the web for the information you need, with no results.
 And make sure you have, too, because someone will always catch you out and refuse to help as a result…